-Site Council Meetings were helpful in getting feedback from multiple stakeholder groups such as parents, classified staff and certificated staff members.
-Feedback during these meeting generally pertained to academics during Distance Learning and student safety.
+Site Counsel Meetings were helpful in getting feedback from multiple stakeholder groups such as parents, classified staff and certificated staff members.
+Feedback during these meeting generally pertained to academics, student safety, and school climate.

 Our parent club (KSA) met once a month to discuss a variety of events around school and the principal was able to elicit feedback on a variety of topics such as the Site Safety Plan, assemblies regarding social emotional needs and inclusivity and enrichment programs.
-Staff meetings with both certificated and classified staff are held at least twice a month to discuss academic needs, MTSS and Special Education.
+Staff meetings with both certificated and classified staff are held at least twice a month to discuss academic needs, MTSS, Restorative Practices, safety, and Special Education.